thewca/worldcubeassociation.org/style-guide.md

 - 'Discretion' (of the delegate) instead of 'consent'.
 - 'State' (of a puzzle) instead of 'position'.
 - 'Allot' (a maximum number of attempts) instead of 'give'.
-- 'Choose' instead of 'decide.'
+- 'Choose' instead of 'decide'.
+- 'Spectators' instead of 'audience'.

 - 'If X, ...' instead of 'Should X be the case, ...'.
 - 'For X, ...' or 'during X, ...' instead of 'In X, ...'